-5.2 Proof of sustainability
+4.2 Proof of sustainability

-Sustainability includes renewability characteristics and GHG emissions as put down in the CertifHy EU RFNBO Voluntary Scheme document 'GHG Emissions & Sustainability'.
+Sustainability includes the renewability and GHG emissions characteristics set forth in the CertifHy EU RFNBO Voluntary Scheme document "GHG Emissions & Sustainability".

-Evidence of the sustainability characteristics of an RFNBO is documented and forwarded through the supply chain by using a 'Proof of Sustainability', which is always linked to a specific product consignment.
+Evidence of the sustainability characteristics of an RFNBO is documented and forwarded through the supply chain by using a "Proof of Sustainability", which is always linked to a specific product consignment.
 A Proof of Sustainability is a delivery document containing relevant information about the RFNBOs that must be issued by the supplier for each delivery of RFNBO volumes.

-Where a consignment of fuel is used to comply with an obligation placed on a fuel supplier by an EU Member State, it shall be considered to be withdrawn from the mixture of the mass balance.
+Where a consignment of fuel is used to comply with an obligation placed on a fuel supplier by an EU Member State, it shall be considered withdrawn from the mixture of the mass balance.

-A Proof of Sustainability must contain the information that is stated in this document.
+A Proof of Sustainability must contain the information stated in this document.
 However, no provisions are made regarding the form or layout of the Proof of Sustainability.

-5.3 Requirements for the Management System
+4.3 Requirements for the Management System

-The management system describes the scope of responsibilities and internal company processes and procedures for ensuring that an Economic Operator is able to implement and update all of the requirements for achieving the objectives of this scheme.
+The management system describes the scope of responsibilities and internal company processes and procedures needed to ensure that an Economic Operator is able to implement and update all the requirements for achieving the objectives of this scheme.

 Any Audit for verifying compliance with the requirements of this scheme is related to a legal entity at a specific site (defined as being a geographical location with precise boundaries).
-If Economic Operators outsource or delegate tasks that are related to sustainability, traceability or chain of custody requirements to service providers (e.g. transport, storage, processing of RFNBOs, etc.) they must ensure that the service providers comply with the CertifHy EU RFNBO Voluntary Scheme requirements.
-This includes contractual agreements and the distribution of relevant information and documentation between the certified Economic Operator and the service providers.
+If Economic Operators outsource or delegate tasks that are related to sustainability, traceability or chain of custody requirements to service providers (e.g. transport, storage, processing of RFNBOs, etc.) they must ensure that the service providers also comply with the CertifHy EU RFNBO Voluntary Scheme requirements.
+This includes contractual agreements and the exchange of relevant information and documentation between the certified Economic Operator and the service providers.

-The management system must be adequate regarding the nature, scope and quantity of the required activities.
-Risk management factors also must be considered when designing the management system (see 'Risk Management' document).
+The management system must be adequate with respect to the nature, scope and quality of the required activities.
+Risk management factors must also be considered when designing the management system (see "Risk Management" document).

-The management system must ensure that good management practices with respect to sustainability, greenhouse gas emissions, traceability and Chain of Custody requirements are applied at every critical control point.
-All the elements of the supply chain must ensure that their management system covers these requirements.
+The management system must ensure that good management practices with respect to the sustainability, greenhouse gas emissions, traceability and chain of custody requirements are applied at every critical control point.
+All elements of the supply chain must ensure that their management systems cover these requirements.

-The management team of the Economic Operator must commit itself in writing to complying with CertifHy EU RFNBO Voluntary Scheme requirements, and this commitment has to be made available to the employees, suppliers, customers and other interested parties.

-The Economic Operator shall appoint a management representative as having overall responsibility and authority for putting in place and monitoring the chain of custody system.
+The management team of the Economic Operator must commit itself, in writing, to compliance with the CertifHy EU RFNBO Voluntary Scheme requirements.
+This commitment must be made available to the employees, suppliers, customers and other interested parties.
+The Economic Operator shall appoint a management representative, who shall have the overall responsibility and authority to put in place and monitor the chain of custody system.

-Furthermore, the Economic Operator must identify and nominate competent employees at critical control points whose tasks include the implementation and maintenance of processes and documentation to ensure the compliance of the company with all relevant requirements of the CertifHy EU RFNBO Voluntary Scheme.
+Furthermore, the Economic Operator must identify and nominate competent employees at critical control points.
+Their tasks include the implementation and maintenance of processes and documentation to ensure the compliance of the company with all relevant requirements of the CertifHy EU RFNBO Voluntary Scheme.

-In this respect, the Economic Operator shall provide involved employees with appropriate training and ensure they have the required competences (see also section Status of this document 5.5 'Qualification and Training of Employees').
+In this respect, the Economic Operator shall provide involved employees with the appropriate training and ensure that they have the required competences (see also section Status of this document 4.5 "Qualification and Training of Employees").